Klaus10101/Fey-os/README.md

 ## 🛠️ Building From Source

 ### **Dependencies**
-To build Fey-OS, you need the following packages:
+To build FeY-OS, you need the following packages:
 - **GCC (32-bit cross-compiler for x86)**
 - **LD (GNU Linker for x86 32-bit)**
 - **Make** (to automate the build process)